okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 ### Samples

-For these samples, assume that *user* has following attributes in Okta.
+For these samples, assume that the *user* has the following attributes in Okta.

 | Attribute       | Type    |
 | ---------       | ----    |